March 21, 2024

 2. Authentic Audience Inclusion

 For example, if you have created a great infographic to convey your message, invite the audience to share it on social media.
 One of our campaigns about family values included a pledge that readers could print off, sign, and post on their fridge or bulletin board.
 You can create a petition for viewers to sign, share important information via Snapchat, or anything else you can dream up that allows the audience to take action and join the conversation.
-Best of all, your message gets a boost in both reach and credibility when people share it with friends and family who know them and trust their opinion.
+Best of all, your message gets a boost in both reach and credibility when people share it with friends and family who know them and trust their opinions.

 3. Counter-Marketing

 Of course, being this direct will provoke more of a reaction, both from your audience and from the opposition.
-You may generate some push-back, so be prepared to validate your claims.
+You may generate some pushback, so be prepared to validate your claims.
 Make sure your message is authentic, in good taste, and fair.